-From the cool and windy Bogota, it’s just the month of the kite, Sebastian and I set off, heading for the border triangle.
-Letizia in the Colombian Amazon borders Brazil and Peru.
-To Iquitos it is about one day from here and to Manaus about 3 days by boat.
+From the cool and windy city of Bogota, Sebastian and I set off, heading for the border triangle and the city of Letizia in the Colombian Amazons.
+Letizia borders Brazil and Peru.
+From Iquitos, the trip takes about one day and to Manaus, it is about 3 days by boat.

-When getting out of the plane, we immediately felt the heat and humidity on the spot.
-In our accommodation we were disappointed to find that no air conditioning was installed.
-Only a fan should blow us hot air in the face for the next days.
-However, we did not let ourselves be discouraged and immediately set out to eat a fresh fish.
-Afterwards we visited several local tour operators who offer a range of possibilities in Colombia tourism for all arriving guests.
-The next day we visited the nature park “Mundo Amazonico”, which is about 30 minutes drive from Letizia.
-We were registered and the reception was very cordial.
+Upon stepping out of the plane, we immediately felt the heat and humidity.
+We were thus disappointed to find that in our accommodation there was no air conditioning; only a fan to blow hot air in our faces for the next few days.
+However, we did not let this bring us down and immediately set out to eat some fresh fish.
+Afterwards, we visited several local tour operators who offer a wide range of options for guests.
+The next day we visited the nature park “Mundo Amazonico”, which is about a 30-minute drive from Letizia.

-On Friday the best trip should take place.
-We went by boat and a group of 5 more people to Puerto Nariño.
-The first stop was in Puerto Alegría, a village on the Peruvian side of the Amazon.
-Once arrived Indigenous presented turtles, parrots and hung sloths around our necks.
-In addition, monkeys came along in the hope of feeding.
-Next you could be photographed with a snake.
-The Indigenous responsible had the reptile in a very tight grip and I concluded that the snake was not too motivated to take pictures with tourists.
-The wild cat caged in a cage of about 4 square meters also did not make the happiest impression.
-Personally, I think the animals do not survive this stress for too long and are easily and quickly replaced when they die.
-It was completely clear to us that we would not offer this destination in our Colombia tours in the future.
+On Friday, we headed up to Puerto Nariño in a boat with five other people.
+The first stop was in Puerto Alegría, which is a village on the Peruvian side of the Amazon.
+Once we arrived, the Indigenous guides showed us turtles, parrots, and even and hung sloths around our necks.
+In addition, monkeys came along in the hopes of finding food.
+You could even be photographed with a snake.
+The Indigenous man who owned the snake held the reptile in a very tight grip, and I concluded that the snake was not too motivated to take pictures with tourists.
+The wild cat, which was caged in a 4 meter box, also did not look to please to see us.
+Personally, I think the animals do not do well in these conditions and thus are frequently replaced.
+It immediately clear to us that our company would not be offering tours to this destination due to these practices.

-The next stop we arrived on the monkey island.
-After a short instruction we reached a clearing in the forest and after a few whistles of the local guides a host of small and sweet monkeys came running.
-They climbed and jumped on the visitors and some humans literarily vanished, a real monkey tree.
-This was a really fun and exhilarating experience and the little and playful animals delighted us a lot.
+Our next stop was the monkey island.
+After a short introduction, we reached a clearing in the forest and with few whistles from the local guides, a host of small and sweet monkeys came running.
+They climbed and jumped on the visitors so that we all became monkey trees.
+This was a really fun and exhilarating experience, and the little and playful animals truly delighted us.

 After a short detour to Puerto Nariño and the observation of pink river dolphins, we had to travel back, as the distance was around 60 km.
 On the way back, our captain bought 12 big fish from a fisherman in his canoe.
-He paid unbelievable $1.50!
+He paid an unbelievable $1.50!

-For me the Amazon is a very magical area and I think everyone should have experienced this natural phenomenon once in a lifetime and should include it to their Colombia holidays.
+For me the Amazon is a very magical area, and I think everyone should have experience this natural phenomenon at least once in their lifetime.